-- to explain bacterial quorum sensing - to differentiate between direct signaling and signaling by secreted molecules - 4 to describe common signaling pathways, signal molecules, and their receptors - to define first and second messengers
+- to explain bacterial guorum sensing

+- to differentiate between direct signaling and signaling by secreted molecules

+- to define first and second messengers

 L12 Protein Sorting and Transport in Eukaryotic cell; Endocytic and Secretion pathways.
 Vesicular transport.
 Biogenesis of the lysosomes and peroxisomes